Abiogenesis: Producing molecules: prebiotic synthesis

 All chemical elements derive from stellar nucleosynthesis except for hydrogen and some helium and lithium.
-Basic chemical ingredients of life – the carbon-hydrogen molecule (CH), the carbon-hydrogen positive ion (CH+) and the carbon ion (C+) – can be produced by ultraviolet light from stars.
+Basic chemical ingredients of life – the carbon–hydrogen molecule (CH), the carbon–hydrogen positive ion (CH+) and the carbon ion (C+) – can be produced by ultraviolet light from stars.
 Complex molecules, including organic molecules, form naturally both in space and on planets.
-Organic molecules on the early Earth could have had either terrestrial origins, with organic molecule synthesis driven by impact shocks or by other energy sources, such as ultraviolet light, redox coupling, or electrical discharges; or extraterrestrial origins (pseudo-panspermia), with organic molecules formed in interstellar dust clouds raining down on to the planet.
+Organic molecules on the early Earth could have had either terrestrial origins, with organic molecule synthesis driven by impact shocks or by other energy sources, such as ultraviolet light, redox coupling, or electrical discharges; or extraterrestrial origins (pseudo-panspermia), with organic molecules formed in interstellar dust clouds or in the solar nebula accumulating onto the planet.

 Observed extraterrestrial organic molecules

 An organic compound is a chemical whose molecules contain carbon.
 Carbon is abundant in the Sun, stars, comets, and in the atmospheres of most planets of the Solar System.
 Organic compounds are relatively common in space, formed by "factories of complex molecular synthesis" which occur in molecular clouds and circumstellar envelopes, and chemically evolve after reactions are initiated mostly by ionizing radiation.
 Purine and pyrimidine nucleobases including guanine, adenine, cytosine, uracil, and thymine, as well as sugars, have been found in meteorites.
 These could have provided the materials for DNA and RNA to form on the early Earth.
 The amino acid glycine was found in material ejected from comet Wild 2; it had earlier been detected in meteorites.
 Comets are encrusted with dark material, thought to be a tar-like organic substance formed from simple carbon compounds under ionizing radiation.
 A rain of material from comets could have brought such complex organic molecules to Earth.
 During the Late Heavy Bombardment, meteorites may have delivered up to five million tons of organic prebiotic elements to Earth per year.
 Currently 40,000 tons of cosmic dust falls to Earth each year.